Newmarket railway station, Melbourne

-Newmarket railway station is a commuter railway station on the Craigieburn line, part of the Melbourne railway network.
+Newmarket station is a railway station operated by Metro Trains Melbourne on the Craigieburn line, part of the Melbourne rail network.
 It serves the northern suburb of Flemington in Melbourne, Victoria, Australia.

 Newmarket station is an elevated host station, featuring two side platforms.
 It opened on 1 November 1860, with the current station provided in 1871.
-It initially closed on 1 July 1864, then reopened on 9 October 1871.
+The station originally closed on 1 July 1864, but was later reopened on 9 October 1871.

 Special services to Flemington Racecourse and Showgrounds pass through the station, but do not stop, with signs on Platform 2 advising passengers of this.
 The junction for the Flemington Racecourse line is located immediately north of the station.